Chisamba Lungu

-Chisamba Lungu (born 31 January 1991) is a Zambian professional footballer who plays as a midfielder for Nkwazi.
-He is also a Zambian international.
-He primarily plays as an attacking midfielder and a winger.
+Chisamba Lungu (born 31 January 1991) is a former Zambian professional footballer who played as a midfielder for Nkwazi.
+He was Al so a Zambian international.
+He primarily played as an attacking midfielder and a winger.He is currently an assistant coach at Russian Club Vista’s academy.

 Career

 Lungu was born in Kafue, Zambia.

 In August 2017, Lungu joined Alanyaspor on a three-year contract.
 He made his league debut for the club on 25 August 2017 in a 1–1 home draw with Kardemir Karabükspor.
 He was brought on in the 15th minute for an injured Isaac Sackey.

 On 27 February 2018, Lungu returned to Zambia, signing with Buildcon.

 In November 2018, Lungu signed for fellow Zambia Super League club Nkana.

 Lungu joined Nkwazi in November 2022.